noahlinn/samplelandiaFRONT/readMe.md

     -When logged in you can save samples as favorites to your profile -when logged in there is a create tab where you can upload samples of your own -when you click on a sample that you uploaded there will be an edit button where you can edit its information

+ ## MVP
+    -Login & Signup
+    -User Authorization
+    -password hashing
+    -Be able to search for recipes that align with their diet -Save recipes
+    -Saved recipes show on their profile
+    -Log out